top of page

 If Pollock introduced the concept of "action painting", Niki de Saint-Phalle added an element of power to it.

-BornĀ in Paris in 1930 in an aristocratic family who lost everything in the 1929 financial crash, she was brought up by her grandmother, in France, before moving to New York, where she was raped by her father and beaten by her mother.
+Born in an aristocratic family in Paris in 1930 who lost everything in the 1929 financial crash, she was brought up by her grandmother in France, before moving to New York, where she was raped by her father and beaten by her mother.
 Both her younger siblings later committed suicide.

 She modelled as a teenager and become a mother at 21, moving to Europe with her husband and baby, where they traveled and lived a bohemian life.